jonlpersson/ed-latimore/site/_posts/2023-11-03-the-dichotomy-of-control-a-street-smart-survival-tactic.md

 ![Focus on what matters](/assets/images/posts/things-that-matter.jpeg "Focus on what matters"){: width="1400" height="1066"}

 As a child, I couldn’t do anything about where I lived or who I went to school with.
 I couldn’t control the behavior of my mom or other kids.
 I was born into unfortunate circumstances that came with great risk, but there was nothing I could do about it.
-I could only control how I lived, thought, and behaved.&nbsp;
+I could only control how I lived, thought, and behaved.

 The serenity prayer from Alcoholics Anonymous asks addicts for *"the serenity to accept what they can't change, the courage to change what they can, and the wisdom to know the difference."*